ashan-medigodella/covid-19-simulation-netlogo/README.md

 #### Interface Elements
 The interface has the following elements:

-* Setup button - Sets up the model by clearing the world and creating the initial population of turtles
+* `Setup` button - Sets up the model by clearing the world and creating the initial population of turtles
-* Go button - Runs the simulation one tick at a time
+* `Go` button - Runs the simulation one tick at a time
-* Init-pop slider - Sets the initial number of people (turtles)
+* `Init-pop` slider - Sets the initial number of people (turtles)
-* Init-infected slider - Sets the initial number of infected people
+* `Init-infected` slider - Sets the initial number of infected people
-* Mask-percent slider - Sets the percentage of turtles wearing masks
+* `Mask-percent` slider - Sets the percentage of turtles wearing masks
-* Social-distancing slider - Sets the amount of social distancing; higher values make turtles stay further apart
+* `Social-distancing` slider - Sets the amount of social distancing; higher values make turtles stay further apart
-* Vaccination-percent slider - Sets the percentage of turtles vaccinated at start
+* `Vaccination-percent` slider - Sets the percentage of turtles vaccinated at start
-* Infection-chance slider - Chance of spreading infection to nearby turtles
+* `Infection-chance` slider - Chance of spreading infection to nearby turtles
-* Recovery-rate slider - Chance infected turtles recover each tick
+* `Recovery-rate` slider - Chance infected turtles recover each tick
-* Mortality-rate slider - Chance infected turtles die each tick
+* `Mortality-rate` slider - Chance infected turtles die each tick
-* Infected, Recovered, Susceptible plot - Tracks counts of each turtle type over time
+* `Infected`, `Recovered`, `Susceptible` plot - Tracks counts of each turtle type over time
-* People alive plot - Total number of turtles alive over time
+* `People alive` plot - Total number of turtles alive over time

 #### How it Works
 At setup, the given number of turtles are created and random ones are set as infected.